Medically reviewed by Drugs.com. Last updated on May 18, 2021.

 Several types of cancer can form in the liver.
 The most common type of liver cancer is hepatocellular carcinoma, which begins in the main type of liver cell (hepatocyte).
 Other types of liver cancer, such as intrahepatic cholangiocarcinoma and hepatoblastoma, are much less common.

-Not all cancers that affect the liver are considered liver cancer.
+Cancer that spreads to the liver is more common than cancer that begins in the liver cells.
 Cancer that begins in another area of the body — such as the colon, lung or breast — and then spreads to the liver is called metastatic cancer rather than liver cancer.
-And this type of cancer is named after the organ in which it began — such as metastatic colon cancer to describe cancer that begins in the colon and spreads to the liver.
-Cancer that spreads to the liver is more common than cancer that begins in the liver cells.
+This type of cancer is named after the organ in which it began — such as metastatic colon cancer to describe cancer that begins in the colon and spreads to the liver.

 Liver cancer begins in the cells of the liver.
 The most common form of liver cancer begins in cells called hepatocytes and is called hepatocellular carcinoma.